Catholic Mother’s Rule of Life

 My spiritual director has told me that without order, prayer life is nearly impossible.

-And truth be told, since discovering this life changing book, I truly feel at peace!
+And truth be told, since discovering this life changing rule of life, I truly feel at peace!
 I feel as though my life has true meaning.

-Before reading it, I had just been going through the motions.
+Before learning about it, I had just been going through the motions.
 Trying my best to survive as a Catholic mom amidst chaos.

 It won’t be easy, but it will be worth every single effort you make!